wkoszek/sensorama/README.md

 Sensors come in a wide variety of types, but the most popular are GPS, accelerometer, temperature, gravity, gyroscope and proximity sensors.
-All these sensors act as a smart A/D converters, in which that MEMS chip translates analog singals from the environment to something modern processors can understand.
+All these sensors act as smart A/D converters, in which the MEMS chip translates analog singals from the environment to something that modern processors can understand.
 Software layer provides a way to enable the sensor, and later translates these events into a numeric data which is provided through the sensor data source.
 Programs typically subscribe to